This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 TIPS

-• Do not scrub back & forth – this will cause discoloration
+• Do not scrub back & forth – will cause discoloration

-• Clean entire surface area – do not spot-clean, which will lead to uneven shading
+• Clean entire surface area – spot-cleaning will lead to uneven shading

-• Avoid using bleach, steel wool & hard-bristle brushes
+• Avoid using bleach, steel wool, or hard-bristle brushes

 • To remove saltwater, hose down regularly

-• Teak turns grey from the UV rays of the sun – not from water.
-If you want teak to weather slowly, keep it in the shade.
+• Teak turns grey from the UV rays of the sun, not from water.
+Keep teak in the shade if you want it to weather slowly

-• Do not use teak cleaner on finished teak, such as our Weathered Teak
+• Do not use any teak cleaner on finished teak

 • Although teak itself will not mildew, dirt and other foreign substances on the wood can mildew.
-Mildew can also form when wet teak is covered before it has completely dried.
+Mildew can also form when wet teak is covered before completely drying.
 This occurs more commonly in warm, humid climates.
 If this happens, follow the cleaning instructions above immediately to prevent stains that are difficult to remove

 MAINTENANCE

-• If you choose to do absolutely nothing, and leave the raw A-Grade Teak outside in all inclement weather conditions, it will start to get a weathered grey patina over time caused by the UV Rays and weather elements.
+• If you choose to do absolutely nothing, and leave raw teak outside in all weather conditions, it will get a weathered grey patina over time caused by UV rays.

 CARE